ejhammond/react-responsive-system/README.md

 // after
 const Button = props => {
-+ const screenClass = useScreenClass(); // e.g. "xs"/"sm"/"md" - it'll be a string representation of one of your breakpoints
++ const screenClass = useScreenClass();
+  // screenClass be a string representation of one of your breakpoints e.g. "xs", "mobile", etc.

   // return ...
 };